How to open a business bank account

 Before opening a business account, do your research to make sure you select the right one for your business needs.

-To open a business bank account online, first read this article, so you know what documents you’ll need for your application.
+To open a business bank account online, check what documents you’ll need for your application.

 - Proof of ID (a passport or driving licence)